deathworlders/online/content/books/deathworlders/chapter-29-forges.md

 “What was that?” he asked.

 The One-Fang brother escorting him flicked an ear, amused.
-“A shuttle landing,” he said, and indicated a line on the ceiling which pointed the way to the *Racing Thunder*’s small craft bay.
+“A shuttle landing,” he said, and indicated a line on the ceiling which pointed the way to the *Racing Thunder’s* small craft bay.
 Regaari duck-nodded and detoured that way.

 He wasn’t disappointed.
 The detail of One-Fang security officers who were welcoming the humans on board were shooting nervous glances at each other at the sight of four SOR men disembarking from their shuttle in full EV-MASS, among them the unmistakably hulking silhouette of Warhorse.